Nevada community action agencies.

 REXO Champs is offered by some community action agencies.
 It can assist ex-felons transitioning from prison back to the larger Nevada community.
 The goal is to provide services and assistance programs through family re-unification, employment, educational services, counseling, mentoring and referrals to help ex-felons to become contributing members of society.

-Community action agency employment programs
+Community action agency employment programs in Nevada

 Employment Assistance and Job Training services are available.
 Most of the Workforce Development resources are offered for free to applicants who meet guidelines.
 All career assistance services administered by a community action agency are designed to help Nevada residents find a job.
 Or if a client is already employed, then they may improve their skills in order to help them obtain a higher income or maintain employment.